R0uter/gfw_domain_whitelist/README.md

 # GFW White List
 [![Build Status](https://travis-ci.org/R0uter/gfw_domain_whitelist.svg?branch=master)](https://travis-ci.org/R0uter/gfw_domain_whitelist)

-This PAC file use white list, which contains website can directly access.
-If some domain are not included, it will access through proxy.
+This PAC file uses a white list, which contains websites that can be directly accessed.
+If some domains are not included, they will access through the proxy.

-If you use this PAC file, you may need a proxy which not billing with flow.
+If you use this PAC file, you may need a proxy which not bill with the flow.

-This white list come from [felixonmars dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list)
+This white list comes from [felixonmars dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list)

 This project location : [https://github.com/R0uter/gfw_domain_whitelist](https://github.com/R0uter/gfw_domain_whitelist)

-More infomation
+More information
 -------
 Please go to [WIKI](https://github.com/R0uter/gfw_whitelist/wiki)

 ## How to use

-**Switch to `gh-pages` branch to [download latest pac file](https://R0uter.github.io/gfw_domain_whitelist/)!**
+**Switch to the `gh-pages` branch to [download the latest pac file](https://R0uter.github.io/gfw_domain_whitelist/)!**

-Download the [`whitelist.pac`](https://R0uter.github.io/gfw_domain_whitelist/), edit the server IP and the type of proxy.
-After that change your browser's config, point to `whitelist.pac`.
+Download the [`whitelist.pac`](https://R0uter.github.io/gfw_domain_whitelist/), and edit the server IP and the proxy type.
+After that, change your browser's config, and point to `whitelist.pac`.

 	var proxy = new Array( "SOCKS5 127.0.0.1:1080; SOCKS 127.0.0.1:1080;",
-	Change the type of proxy,it also can be 'HTTPS'
+	Change the type of proxy, it also can be 'HTTPS'
     Make sure to change both SOCKS5 and SOCKS

 ### Use script to generate the PAC file

-Excute command `python3 main.py`, `whitelist.pac` will updated.
+Execute command `python3 main.py`, `whitelist.pac` will be updated.

 ### Load-Balance

-You can change `okToLoadBalance` value to `true` to use the load balance feature, when you edit `whitelist.pac` you will found three proxy config in there.
-Only first config will become effective if you leave `okToLoadBalance` maintain `false`, but if you want to use load balance, you need edit all proxy row as well.
+You can change the `okToLoadBalance` value to `true` to use the load balance feature.
+When you edit `whitelist.pac`, you will find three proxy configs in there.
+Only the first config will become effective if you leave `okToLoadBalance` maintain `false`, but if you want to use load balance, you need to edit all of the proxy row as well.

     "SOCKS5 127.0.0.1:1083; SOCKS 127.0.0.1:1083;",
-    Different port or ip, and do not lose the comma!
+    Different port or IP, and do not lose the comma!

-As you see, `proxy` is an array, you can add at most ten proxies to load balance!
+As you see, `proxy` is an array.
+You can add at most ten proxies to load balance!
 Though three is good enough.

-There is one more thing you should know that load-balancing is domain-based load balance, so it would not accelorate video or download something.
-Do not use this feature if your proxies not speed same.
+There is one more thing you should know that load-balancing is domain-based load balance, so it would not accelerate video or download something.
+Do not use this feature if your proxies are not speed the same.

-PAC performance (100,000 repeat)
+PAC performance (100,000 repeats)
 ----------------
     Firefox
     whitelist.pac 50ms
-    load balabce: whitelist.pac 40ms
+    load balance: whitelist.pac 40ms

     Chrome
     whitelist.pac 70ms
-    load balabce: whitelist.pac 68ms
+    load balance: whitelist.pac 68ms

     Safari
     whitelist.pac 50ms
-    load balabce: whitelist.pac 44ms
+    load balance: whitelist.pac 44ms

 Based on
 ------------